TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 	}
 }
 ```
 ### Quality monitoring events
-The message for quality monitoring events is ITMG_MAIN_EVENT_TYPE_CHANGE_ROOM_QUALITY.
-The returned parameters include weight, floss, and delay, which represent the following information and are identified in the OnEvent function.
+The message for quality monitoring event is ITMG_MAIN_EVENT_TYPE_CHANGE_ROOM_QUALITY.
+The returned parameters include weight, floss, and delay, which represent the following information and the action of this event should be implemented in the OnEvent function.

 | Parameter | Description |
 | ------------- |-------------|